augustoznzz/castle-tech/README.md

-# CastleTech Commerce
+# Castle Tech

-A premium e-commerce landing page built with Next.js 14, featuring a dark theme, smooth animations, and modern design inspired by minimalist aesthetics.
+A premium SaaS built with Next.js 14, featuring a dark theme, smooth animations, and modern design inspired by minimalist aesthetics.

 ## ✨ Features